awaken the joy of learning

 for your child.

-As parents who are considering private education, you may feel unsure about which school would be the best fit for your child.
-Academics are important, but you want assurance that they will have a strong foundation to meet the future successfully in these times of global change.
+As parents who are considering private education, we may feel unsure about which school would be the best fit for our child.
+Academics are important, but we want assurance that they will have a strong foundation to meet the future successfully in these times of global change.

 MARIN WALDORF PARENTS